-Select Anyone with this link can edit this item to open up a drop-down menu with the option to check or uncheck the Allow editing option.
+Select Anyone with this link can view and edit to open up a menu with the option to check or uncheck the Allow editing option and Apply.

-In the Share menu, click Get a link.
+In the Share menu, click Copy.
 This will generate a shareable link to your document.

 Finally, you can copy and paste the link into a LoudCloud post for your instructor or other students to view.